fastlane/fastlane/README.md

     cert

-This does the following:

-Check if any of the available signing certificates is installed.
+This will check if any of the available signing certificates is installed.

-Only if a new certificate needs to be created:
+Only if a new certificate needs to be created, `cert` will

 - Create a new private key
 - Create a new signing request